 Theodore Roosevelt Nature and History Association

 The Theodore Roosevelt Nature and History Association was organized in 1951 by a group of park enthusiasts to promote and support the historical, scientific and educational activities of Theodore Roosevelt National Park.
-This commitment has broadened to offer support to Knife River Indian Villages National Historic Site and Upper Souris National Wildlife Refuge.
+This commitment has broadened to provide services and educational merchandise to enhance visitor experience and enjoyment to Knife River Indian Villages National Historic Site.

 The Association is a non-federal, nonprofit organization governed by a volunteer board of directors.
 To accomplish its goals, the Association is authorized by the National Park Service to sell publications, maps, interpretive learning tools, and theme-related items in park bookstores.